 You can actually keep a steady supply going by bringing cuttings from your vines each winter and using them to start new tubers in the spring.
 (Growing instructions here).
 You can even eat the greens, which are said to be very nutritious.

 And yes, you can eat the skin, too.
 Like a potato, you can eat the skin right along with the inner flesh when you make baked sweet potatoes or sweet potato fries.

-Related: Waste less food with 40+ Root-to-Stalk recipes
+Related: Waste less food with 40+ Root to Stem recipes

 If you’re buying your sweet potatoes from a farmer and won’t use them right away, choose the sweet potatoes with dirt still on them and they’ll last longer in your cupboard.
 If you’re buying clean sweet potatoes, plan to use them within a couple weeks and store them somewhere cool, dark and dry.
 Never refrigerate raw sweet potatoes.